-- 97. The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of good physical and mental health.
-In the context of osteopathic practice, this simply means that the osteopath is able to practise in accordance with the requirements laid out in the Osteopathic Practice Standards. - 98.
-The application for registration requires applicants to outline any medical problems which may prevent them from practising osteopathy. - 99.
-The application for registration also requests a health reference from a doctor.
-If the applicant is unable to obtain a reference from a doctor they should seek advice from the GOsC.
+- 99. The Osteopaths Act 1993 and associated rules require applicants for registration to provide evidence of good physical and mental health.
+In the context of osteopathic practice, this simply means that the osteopath is able to practise in accordance with the requirements laid out in the Osteopathic Practice Standards. - 100.
+The application for registration requires applicants to outline any medical problems which may prevent them from practising osteopathy.

-&lt;sup>14 See Section 3 of the Osteopaths Act 1993.
+&lt;sup>15 See Section 3 of the Osteopaths Act 1993

-&lt;sup>15 Available at http://www.osteopathy.org.uk/news-and-resources/document-library/osteopathic-practice-standards/
+&lt;sup>16 Available at: www.osteopathy.org.uk/news-and-resources/document-library/osteopathic-practice-standards

-100. The Registrar's duty is to ensure that applicants are able to practise in accordance with the requirements of the Osteopathic Practice Standards, taking into account the relevant equality and human rights legislation.
+- 101. The application for registration also requests a health reference from a doctor.
+If the applicant is unable to obtain a reference from a doctor they should seek advice from the General Osteopathic Council. - 102.
+The Registrar's duty is to ensure that applicants are able to practise in accordance with the requirements of the Osteopathic Practice Standards, taking into account the relevant equality and human rights legislation.
 The Registrar may seek any additional evidence, in order to ensure that this duty is complied with.